U.N. and Iran agree to keep talking on nuclear

 The IAEA, the U.N. agency tasked with preventing the spread of nuclear arms, said before the meeting that its priority was to visit Parchin where Iran may have conducted high-explosives tests relevant for developing atomic arms capability.

-"The primary focus of our discussions was how to clarify issues related to possible military dimensions of Iran's nuclear programme," Nackaerts said.
+"The primary focus of our discussions was how to clarify issues related to possible military dimensions of Iran's nuclear program," Nackaerts said.

 The parties considered options for taking the "agency verification process forward in a structured way," he said.